 You can also get the Yokohama Seaside Gourmet Train Pass which is composed of a train ticket from Shibuya to Yokohama and a restaurant coupon to experience a special menu to enjoy Chinese food.

-Or you may get the Premium Gourmet Trip Tickets, wherein you can enjoy a full-course Chinese meal at some of the bests restaurants in Yokohama Chinatown.
+Or you may get the Premium Gourmet Trip Tickets, wherein you can enjoy a full-course Chinese meal at some of the best restaurants in Yokohama Chinatown.
 Do note that it’s currently unavailable, and I’m unsure when it will be available again.

 Yokohama Chinatown Conclusion

-We enjoyed visiting the chinatown after being in Japan for a few days.
+We enjoyed visiting the Chinatown after being in Japan for a few days.
 We were fascinated by how many Chinese people are visiting Japan and how the Japanese are into trying out Chinese food.

 I’m not sure about the Yokohama Chinatown opening hours, or whether the stores close early or a little bit later.
 But one thing is for sure, it’s a must to include it in your itinerary on your next Japan visit.